Dr. Reuven Moskovitz is an 82-year-old Holocaust survivor whose subsequent life has been

 Movement for Peace and Security.

 manhandled by Israeli soldiers?
 He was aboard a small boat, the Irene, that was

-trying to deliver humanitarian aid to Gaza when it was boarded and hijacked by
+trying to deliver humanitarian aid and children's toys to Gaza when it was boarded and hijacked by

 Israeli soldiers.
 Dr. Moskovitz expressed his disbelief that "Israeli soldiers would treat nine Jews this way.
 They just

-Another passenger of the Irene, Jewish peace activist and former Israel Air
+Another passenger, Jewish peace activist and former Israel Air

 Yonatan Shapira's brother Itamar Shapira, a member of the Combatants for Peace movement,